deerlord/infrastructure/minikube/readme.md

-run `setup.sh`.
+Run `setup.sh`.
 You can edit `.minikube/config/config.json` to set parameters for the VM.

 To disable libvirt's built in dhcp/dns servers
 ```